KaranChandekar/KaranChandekar/README.md

 **`FrontEnd Developer (Developer/Designer/Creator)`** 🖤❤💜

 I'm an indie front-end developer and designer building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 From ideation and planning, all the way to finalizing the project with artistic touches.
-I post my projects content and learnings on my Linkedin profile "[KaranChandekar](https://www.linkedin.com/in/karan-chandekar-a87263219/)" to more than 2k followers.
+I post my projects content and learnings on my Linkedin profile "[KaranChandekar](https://www.linkedin.com/in/karan-chandekar-a87263219/)" with more than 2k followers.

 <p align="left">
 <a href="https://github.com/KaranChandekar/github-profile-views-counter">